Norfolk State survives Appalachian State 54-53 in First Four | Colleges | Journal Gazette

 Norfolk State survives Appalachian State 54-53 in First Four

-The Mid-Eastern Athletic Conference champion Spartans completed a sweep by historically Black colleges and universities on the first day of NCAA Tournament play, joining Southwestern Athletic Conference champion Texas Southern, which beat Mount St. Mary's earlier Thursday.
+The Mid-Eastern Athletic Conference champion Spartans completed a sweep by historically Black colleges and universities on the first day of NCAA Tournament play, joining Southwestern Athletic Conference champion Texas Southern, which beat Mount St. Mary's.
 Norfolk State advanced to face top overall seed Gonzaga on Saturday.

+Beating the powerful Bulldogs will require big-time shooting improvement from the Spartans, who won despite making just 26% of their shots in the second half and hitting 35% overall.
+But they made clutch baskets down the stretch.

+“Survive and advance, and that exactly what we did,” Norfolk State coach Robert Jones said.
+"We knew that that Appalachian State wasn’t going to go away.
+They came back from a big deficit earlier in the season to another opponent.
+Then we went cold, and they got hot and made it a basketball game.”

-Jalen Hawkins scored 20 of his 24 points before halftime for the Spartans (17-7), who earned their first tournament win since upsetting No. 2 seed Missouri in 2012.
+Jalen Hawkins scored 20 of his career-high 24 points off the bench before halftime for the Spartans (17-7), who earned their first tournament win since upsetting No. 2 seed Missouri in 2012.
+The junior guard near perfect in the first 20 minutes, making 6 of 7 shots and all four 3s as Norfolk State built a 19-point lead.

+Hawkins cooled a little after the break but made a key layup during the Spartans' late rally.

+“We were kind of panicking a little bit because we weren’t expecting them to come back so fast,” Hawkins said.
+"Our coach told us to stay positive, play defense, that’s what we strive on.
+We knew we had to play defense from the jump.”

 Justin Forrest had 18 points for App State (17-12), which shot 27% and missed its final 10 attempts.

 The Mountaineers pushed ahead 51-45 on Forrest's layup with 5:48 remaining, but its only points after that were two free throws by Adrian Delph with 1:03 left that made it 53-52.
 Carter, who shot 1 of 10 from the field, answered by making his only two free-throw attempts of the game.
-App State missed two late shots on its final possession.
+App State missed two late shots on its final possession, a 3-pointer by Michael Almonacy followed by Forrest's jumper as time expired.

+“It was designed for a back cut for Forrest," App State coach Dustin Kearns said.
+"We were lifting everybody up and we wanted to sprint up Justin Forrest with a back cut.
+They made the entry (pass) very difficult and it became a broken play.
+I thought the 3 was down, but that was what we were trying to get, Justin on a back cut.”

 BIG PICTURE